Eyvaz27/Deep-Voice-Deep-Fake-Voice-Recognition/ReadMe.md

 - docker build --force-rm -t deepvoice -f Dockerfile .
 - docker run -it --rm -p 9696:9696 deepvoice
 - change visibility of port 9696 to public under 'PORTS' in VS code
+- change 'url' in /src/client.py to the Forwarded Address connected to port 9696
 - test pipeline from client side by running cd /src/ && python -m client

 References: